Rome Closed City

 In February 1951 Marisa and her family set a foot on the North American ‘dream’ land for the first time and stayed in the Westwood Manor Hotel in Los Angeles for a week before they moved into their first home on West Sunset Boulevard in Brentwood.
 For young Marisa, both the amazement and culture shock were instantaneous.

-As she couldn’t speak a word of English and soon felt embarrassed at whatever event she would attend with Anna – or even terrified at the idea of simply answering the phone at home – Marisa enrolled for a semester in the University of California in Los Angeles to learn English before Scottish-born voice and acting coach Helena Sorell, who was already working with Anna at MGM, became her private coach in the art of mastering the English language for several years.
+As she couldn’t speak a word of English and soon felt embarrassed at whatever event she would attend with Anna – or even terrified at the idea of simply answering the phone at home – Marisa enrolled for a semester at the University of California in Los Angeles (UCLA) to learn English before Scottish-born voice and acting coach Helena Sorell, who was already working with Anna at MGM, became her private coach in the art of mastering the English language for several years.
 With Anna being under contract to MGM and Enrica working full-time for MGM as Anna’s manager, Marisa had to think about the kind of career she wanted to pursue.
 She knew two things.
 First; she’d always liked literature.
-And second; she could now master three languages: Italian, French (learned during her school years) and English.
+And second; she could now master three languages: Italian, French (learned during her school years), and English.
 For a brief period of time the twin left in the dark thought she was destined to become a translator or interpreter.
 Little did she know…

 The moment Marisa’s fate took an unexpected and ever-lasting turn occurred on the day Mario Ungaro, Consul at the Consulate General of Italy in Los Angeles, invited the Pierangeli family to attend the regular friendly meetings of the Italian community living in Hollywood.
 One day Marisa ran into a friendly middle-aged man with Italian roots with whom she had a particularly pleasant conversation.
 The man happened to be famous American agent Albert Romolo “Cubby” Broccoli from the Famous Artists talent agency run by Charles K. Feldman.
 Too late now!
 Shy Marisa could not hide anymore… She had just been spotted and the rest would be history.